jdromero88/testing-gh-api-rate/_analysis/indian-state-level-business-reforms-third-quarter-2021.md

 states: []
 sectors: []
 subsectors: []
-is_featured: true
+is_featured: false
-feature_image: ''
+feature_image: ""
-feature_image_credit: ''
+feature_image_credit: ""
 sources: []
 details: []
 author:
   - Richard M. Rossow
 ---
 After a slow start to 2021, Indian states accelerated the pace of business reforms during the third quarter of the year.
 Importantly, many states focused on reforms that are sector-agnostic.
 Instead of this approach, Indian states should choose important structural reforms related to land acquisition, industrial approvals, and reduced compliances that will help companies in a range of sectors.